-A large class of such points is described by the so-called Topological Quantum Field Theories (TQFTs) \cite{tqftreview, gukov2013topologicalquantumfieldtheory, Vojta:2023xzx}, with more exotic cases such as the IR limits of fracton models being an active area of study \cite{you2021fractoniccriticalpointproximate, Gorantla:2021bda, Lake:2021pdn}.
-Regardless of their nature and specific properties, these RG fixed points will still contain relevant and irrelevant directions in coupling space and, thus, our analysis will still be valid in their associated ``critical manifolds".
-From this it follows that the hyperscaling of fidelity we derived, together with the results from \cite{paper2}, may also similarly useful to numerical studies of gapped QFTs flowing to such points (in fact, due to their gap and exponential decay of correlations, errors in the estimation of the local fidelity will be even more suppressed), a very interesting direction for future works.
+Finally, while our focus has been on gapless critical theories, most, if not all, translation-invariant unitary QFTs flow to fixed points of the RG in the infrared, even those with an energy gap, whose IR limit is not necessarily trivial \cite{tqftreview, gukov2013topologicalquantumfieldtheory, Vojta:2023xzx, you2021fractoniccriticalpointproximate, Gorantla:2021bda, Lake:2021pdn}.
+Regardless, these RG fixed points still contain relevant and irrelevant directions in coupling space and, thus, ``critical manifolds".
+It follows that the hyperscaling of fidelity, together with the results from \cite{paper2}, may be similarly useful to numerical studies of gapped QFTs flowing to such points (in fact, due to their gap and exponential decay of correlations, errors in the estimation of the local fidelity will be even more suppressed), a very interesting direction for future works.